Traffic Tickets and Violations in California

 Some drivers, especially first-time violators, are granted permission from the court to take traffic school to hide the ticket from their public driving record.
 By keeping the violation from going on your public record, you’ll prevent that dreaded insurance increase.
 Remember, being a safe and responsible driver is the best way to keep your record clean and possibly earn yourself an insurance discount.
 However, if you do get a ticket, you can mask it from your record by taking a traffic school class.

-If you have any questions, feel free to contact us – we’re here 24 hours a day, every day of the year!
+If you have any questions, feel free to contact us – we’re available 7 days a week!